LDeakin/zarrs/README.md

 - [Examples](./examples)
 - [Build instructions (BUILD.md)](./BUILD.md)

-A subset of zarrs is exposed as a C API in the [zarrs-ffi](https://github.com/LDeakin/zarrs-ffi) crate.
+A subset of zarrs is exposed as a C API by [zarrs-ffi](https://github.com/LDeakin/zarrs-ffi).
+This is a work in progress.

 ## Licence
 zarrs is licensed under either of